strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 ::: tab "Many-to-Many" id="many-to-many"

-Many-to-Many relationships are useful when an entry can be liked to multiple entries of another Content Type.
+Many-to-Many relationships are useful when an entry can be linked to multiple entries of another Content Type.
 And an entry of the other Content Type can be linked to many entries.

 #### Example